NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 2/Lab 2.md

 * How to leverage the chatGPT LLM to extract a concise summary from your own document repository using OpenAI.

 ### Pre-requisites
-* Access to Azure OpenAI chat playground
+* Access to Azure OpenAI chat playground.
-* Sample data to test with OpenAI
+* Sample data to test with OpenAI.

 ### Instructions